6.1 Common Hand Tools

 Marking Tools

-Once you have made a measurement, you will need to mark the location.
-Fabricators use many different kinds of marking tools to lay out parts and locations.
-The kind of marking tool you should use depends on the situation.
-The most basic question to ask yourself is how precise you need to be.
+Once you have made a measurement, you will need a marking tool to label the location.
+Fabricators use many different varieties of marking tools and the kind you should use depends on the situation.
+First consider how precise you need to be.
 Generally, the finer a mark the tool makes, the more accurate your layout will be.
 Marking tools can broadly be divided into two categories: non-marring and marring.

-Non-marring means that the mark made by the tool isn’t permanent and will not blemish the surface of the material you are marking on.
-Implements like silver pencils, grease pens, sharpie markers, soapstone, and paint pens are non-marring.
+A non-marring tool means that the mark isn’t permanent and will not blemish the surface of the material you are working on.
+Implements like silver pencils, grease pens, Sharpie markers, soapstone, and paint pens are non-marring.

 Fitting Tools

-The term fitting is applied to the process of putting the pieces of a weldment together.
-Often, the pieces of a weldment are premade by a supplier.
-If not, they are made by the fabricator themselves.
 The first step in fabricating any weldment is to make the individual pieces, and the second is to put them together.
-Fitting is not as simple as just assembling all the pieces.
-Often, the pieces do not fit together perfectly as they are but require adjustment or alteration.
-This is often on purpose, as it is usually better to have a little extra material that must be trimmed away, than not enough material.
-Fitting involves laying out the locations of all the pieces and making them all fit together perfectly in relation to each other, according to some blueprint or plan.
+Fitting involves laying out the locations of all the pieces and making them fit together perfectly in relation to each other according to some blueprint or plan.
+But fitting is not as simple as just assembling all the pieces—many times the pieces do not fit together perfectly and require adjustment or alteration.
+This is by design, as it is usually better to have a little extra material that must be trimmed away than to have not enough material.

 Fixturing and Holding Tools.

-There is a saying among welders and fitters that you can never have too many clamps.
-Clamps come in a wide variety of types and sizes.
-You want to use a clamp that conforms to the shape and size of the part being held with it.
+There is a belief among welders and fitters that you can never have too many clamps.
+They come in a wide variety of types and sizes, and you want to use a clamp that conforms to the shape and size of the part you’re using it to hold down.
 Some common clamps used in welding chops are C-clamps, #11 locking clamps, and bar clamps.
-Note that all of these clamps are metal.
-Plastic clamps should not be used for welding-related applications.
+Note that all of these clamps are composed of metal, and plastic clamps should not be used for welding-related applications.
+Some clamps are designed to work with fixture tables or be tack welded to a metal surface.

 Another handy tool for holding metal parts in place is a magnet.
-Many magnets are made specifically for use in metal fabrication.
-However, any strong magnet can be useful for fitting.
+Many magnets are made specifically for use in metal fabrication; however, any strong magnet can be useful for fitting.

 A dog is a piece of metal stock with at least one flat edge.
-They can come in many shapes and sizes.
-A dog is used as a kind of backstop for parts being assembled.
-Dogs can be easily made out of scrap material but can also be purchased.
+Made in many shapes and sizes, dogs are used as a kind of backstop for parts being assembled.
+Dogs can be purchased or easily made out of scrap material.
 Some fixture tables have specially made dogs that come with them.
-Dogs are held in place by tack welding them to a metal surface or by the slots or holes in a fixture table.
+You keep them in place by tack welding them to a metal surface or by the slots or holes in a fixture table.
 By placing dogs in strategic positions, you can even create a fixture on any flat metal surface for assembling parts.

 General Hand Tools